Solar Panel Installers South West England

 A local company might be better at the following:

-• Installation teams might be more likely to be in-house (as opposed to contracted out)
+• Installation teams are much more likely to be in-house staff (as opposed to contracted out)

-• On site quotes and surveys (vs remote)
+• On-site quotes and surveys are the default (vs. remote)

-• Sourcing specific equipment you desire (e.g. they may be more open to installing your choice of panels)
+• Sourcing specific equipment you desire (they are often more open to installing your choice of panels)

 A local company might be worse due to the following:

-• If they do less volume, they may not be able to pass on bulk discounts to customers
+• Because they do less volume, they may not be able to pass on the massive bulk-buy discounts that national brands offer

 Also, if you want some guidance on how to choose a solar panel installer, please read our thoughts here.